ezzye/CV/README.md

 I use TDD (Test Driven Development) and BDD (Behaviour Driven Development) to code my projects.
 I am a qualified SCRUM master and have worked in Agile teams at easyJet.

-My last three projects at Makers Academy were Housemates social network and api for house sharers and a iphone app; a takeaway web app using MEAN stack and a travel web app also using MEAN stack based on Amadeus API.

-I am looking for a Junior Deelopment post: ideally coding and problem solving, within a agile team using BDD / TDD.

 ## Skills